w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

         <li>Visibility of the focus indicator: Users need to be able to easily distinguish the keyboard focus indicator from other features of the visual design.
 Just as a mouse user may move the mouse to help find the mouse pointer, a keyboard user may press a navigation key to watch for movement.
 If visual changes in response to focus movement are subtle, many users will lose track of focus and be unable to operate.
 Authors are advised to rely on the default focus indicators provided by browsers.
 If overriding the default, consider:
           <ul>
             <li>something about ...
 Colors and gradients can disappear in high contrast modes.</li>
-            <li>Users need to be able to easily distinguish between focus and selection as described in <a href="/fundamentals/keyboard-interface/#kbd_focus_vs_selection" class="sec-ref">Focus VS Selection and the Perception of Dual Focus</a>, especially when a component that contains selected elements does not contain the focus.</li>
+            <li>Users need to be able to easily distinguish between focus and selection as described in <a href="{{ site.baseurl }}/fundamentals/keyboard-interface/#kbd_focus_vs_selection" class="sec-ref">Focus VS Selection and the Perception of Dual Focus</a>, especially when a component that contains selected elements does not contain the focus.</li>
             <li>... other considerations to be added ...</li>
           </ul>
         </li>